 If anything, it’s a great time to be alive because we have access to so many different types of qigong!

 If you want, you can even learn all 5 categories like I did.
 You too can win big in Vegas, baby!
-Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong (pronounced "chee gung") to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
-I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people to use qigong for their own stubborn health challenges.
 If you're ready to get started with qigong, there's no better way than my best selling book, which comes with free videos and meditations.
 The sooner you read my book, the sooner you can start healing!
 Click here to see my book on Amazon.